Dan J. Harkey

 Summary:

-Peaceful existence and regular interactions with others, including nature, government, institutions, people, and our beloved pets, are part of our cultural heritage.
+A peaceful existence and regular interactions with others, including nature, government, institutions, people, and our beloved pets, are integral to our cultural heritage.

 Animals recognize their inherent value to others and know who respects them.
 They very much distinguish between hostility, cruelty, abuse, and kindness.

-Dignity and respect can also be extinguished for the same reasons, the best example being distrust of governments and institutions.
+Dignity and respect can also be eroded for the same reasons, with the best example being the distrust of governments and institutions.

 Article:

 The perception and value others hold for us are reciprocal.
 We extinguish our dignity if we fail to treat others respectfully.
 This principle of reciprocity, where our actions influence how others treat us, is a powerful reminder of our responsibility to maintain the dignity of others.
-It's not just about how we want to be treated but also how we treat others.
-Our actions have a direct impact on the respect we receive, making it a powerful tool in shaping our interactions.
+It’s not just about how we want to be treated, but also about how we treat others.
+Our actions have a direct Impact on the respect we receive, making it a powerful tool in shaping our interactions.

 Respect is showing consideration or worthiness of others.

 Showing others dignity and respect is a matter of cultural common courtesy.
-People who refuse to treat others this way are generally arrogant, disdainful, insecure, or all three.
-This can manifest in various ways, such as interrupting others, speaking over them, or dismissing their opinions.
+People who refuse to treat others this way are generally arrogant, disdainful, or insecure, or a combination of all three.
+He can manifest in various ways, such as interrupting others, speaking over them, or dismissing their opinions.

 For instance, respecting a person with special needs could involve being patient and understanding, while respecting someone from a different religion could include being open-minded and tolerant.
 When interacting with a person with special needs, you can show respect by being patient and understanding their unique challenges.
 This requires empathy and a willingness to understand their perspective.
 When engaging with someone from a different religion, you can show respect by being open-minded and tolerant of their beliefs.
-Similarly, when interacting with someone from a different social strata, you can show respect by acknowledging their achievements and treating them as equals.
+Similarly, when interacting with someone from a different social stratum, you can show respect by acknowledging their achievements and treating them with equal respect.

-Sometimes, tribal social instincts, deeply ingrained in our evolutionary history, affect the equation, influencing one's perception that one is chosen as God's favored child.
+Sometimes, tribal social instincts, deeply ingrained in our evolutionary History, influence the equation, affecting one’s perception that they are chosen as God’s favored child.
 These instincts can lead to a sense of superiority based on religion, social status, or personal beliefs.
 This can influence how one treats others, often in a disrespectful manner.

 It’s crucial to remember that dignity and respect are not just given or expected as an unearned right; they must be earned.
 Those who wish to be treated with dignity and respect must also extend the same to others.
 This interchange, where our actions influence how others treat us, is the key to creating a culture of mutual respect.
 Each of us has the power to contribute through our actions, shaping the world around us and influencing others.
 This is not just a responsibility but a source of personal empowerment.
 You can make a significant difference by positively shaping the world around you and influencing others.
 Our contributions, no matter how small, are essential to a more respectful society.